-Pool builders and service techs that start up a freshly plastered pool know it can be a real pain.
-Plaster dusting is just the tip of the iceberg.
-For residential pools especially, most pools get filled within hours of finishing the plaster.
+Pool builders, plaster applicators and service techs know that a pool startup can be a real pain.
+Plaster dust is just the tip of the iceberg.
+For residential pools especially, most pools have water flowing in within hours of finishing the plaster.
 That means the pool water and its chemistry is immensely important in the curing process (hydration) of new plaster.

 According to the National Plasterer’s Council (NPC) startup guidelines, after filling the pool with water, it is vital to follow their startup procedures in order; first on the list is to test pH, alkalinity, calcium hardness and metals.

 At Orenda we believe--through undeniable field evidence--that urgency matters in water chemistry balance.
 We don't wait for the pool to be full to adjust calcium levels, we begin adjusting calcium as the water is filling.
 In doing so, our customers and their pools have proven that plaster dust can be prevented entirely.
 The Orenda Startup is the result of hard-working people in the field trying hard to prevent problems that almost always occur.
 And we are grateful to help.

 Doing the Orenda calcium startup can prevent many plaster problems.
 The three biggest reasons plaster damage occurs (according to the National Plasterers Council) are: